SiriusAhu/zsh-script/README.md

 This is a little script to install the plugins(/theme) I use(recommended) in my zsh config.

+> When I'm working in a new Linux device which just installed zsh and oh-my-zsh.

 ## What will be downloaded
 Theme:
 - powerlevel10k

 Plugins:
 - zsh-syntax-highlighting
 - zsh-autosuggestions
 - zsh-history-substring-search
 - auto-notify
 - you-should-use

 ## Requirements